Ganni: Marketing

 In 2019, the brand launched a Denmark-wide initiative called Ganni Repeat in which garments could be rented in Copenhagen for up to three weeks at a time.
 At Copenhagen Fashion Week in 2020, Ganni announced an expansion of Ganni Repeat to Europe and the United States in partnership with Levi's.
 Entitled "Love Letter," the rental-only joint collection consists of upcycled denim pieces.
 Ganni has collaborated with various creative-industry partners on limited-edition collections.
 Some examples include a range of jackets, a coat and a vest, with Icelandic 66 ° North, an outdoor clothing brand.
 Footwear collection with Diemme, a shoe making brand.
 An upcycled collection designed with Ahluwalia, a menswear design.

-In April 2024, Ganni collaborated with Paloma Elsesser on a size-inclusive line.
-The Paloma Elsesser x GANNI capsule collection was announced to be available, starting from 17 April 2024, in EU sizes 32-52.
+In April 2024, Ganni collaborated with Paloma Elsesser on a size-inclusive capsule collection available in EU sizes 32–52.

 Ganni has a podcast where host Marjon Carlos speaks to different creative artists about their interests, life and activities.